100x65b1111000/nvim/README.md

 vim.lsp.enable("basedpyright") -- enable the language server
 ```
-3.  save the file.
+3. Save the file.
-4.  and that's it. the setup will automatically define and add necessary `capabilities` and `on_attach` options to your configuration and include it. the `capabilities` generally refer to what features the lsp client (neovim) supports, and `on_attach` is a function that runs when the lsp server attaches to a buffer, often used to set buffer-local keymaps for lsp actions.
+4. And that's it. the setup will automatically define and add necessary `capabilities` and `on_attach` options to your configuration and include it. the `capabilities` generally refer to what features the lsp client (neovim) supports, and `on_attach` is a function that runs when the lsp server attaches to a buffer, often used to set buffer-local keymaps for lsp actions.

-## using the tabline/statusline/statuscolumn in your personal config
+## Using the tabline/statusline/statuscolumn in your personal config

-integrating the custom ui elements (statusline, tabline, statuscolumn) into your own neovim configuration is pretty straightforward.
+Integrating the custom ui elements (statusline, tabline, statuscolumn) into your own neovim configuration is pretty straightforward.

-**important dependencies & setup:**
+**Important dependencies & setup:**

 > [!important]
-> *   **`mini.icons`:** the statusline and tabline require the [mini.icons](https://github.com/echasnovski/mini.nvim/blob/main/readmes/mini-icons.md) plugin (part of the `mini.nvim` suite) to generate some highlight groups and display file icons. ensure this plugin is installed and loaded.
+> *   **`mini.icons`:** The statusline and tabline require the [mini.icons](https://github.com/echasnovski/mini.nvim/blob/main/readmes/mini-icons.md) plugin (part of the `mini.nvim` suite) to generate some highlight groups and display file icons. ensure this plugin is installed and loaded.
-> *   **nerd fonts:** as mentioned in prerequisites, a nerd font is essential for icons to render correctly.
+> *   **Nerd Font:** as mentioned in prerequisites, a nerd font is essential for icons to render correctly.
-> *   **highlight groups:** if you are using a colorscheme other than the modified ones included in the setup, you **must** define specific highlight groups for the ui elements to look correct. you can find these highlight groups in the `lua/plugins/tokyonight.lua` spec file (search `/statusline` and `/tabline` for `statusline` and `tabline` specific highlights, and define them directly in the colorscheme spec or via `vim.api.nvim_set_hl`).
+> *   **Highlight groups:** If you are using a colorscheme other than the modified ones included in the setup, you **must** define specific highlight groups for the ui elements to look correct. you can find these highlight groups in the `lua/plugins/tokyonight.lua` spec file (search `/statusline` and `/tabline` for `statusline` and `tabline` specific highlights, and define them directly in the colorscheme spec or via `vim.api.nvim_set_hl`).

-**integration steps:**
+**Integration steps:**

-1.  **copy the `ui` directory:** grab the entire `lua/ui` folder from this configuration and place it inside your neovim config's `lua` directory (e.g., `~/.config/nvim/lua/ui`).
+1.  **Copy the `ui` directory:** grab the entire `lua/ui` folder from this configuration and place it inside your neovim config's `lua` directory (e.g., `~/.config/nvim/lua/ui`).
-2.  **call the setup function:** in your neovim configuration (e.g., in your `init.lua` or a dedicated ui setup file), call the setup function to enable the ui elements.
+2.  **Call the setup function:** in your neovim configuration (e.g., in your `init.lua` or a dedicated ui setup file), call the setup function to enable the ui elements.

 ```lua
 -- enable all custom ui elements